Fascinating, Fun, and Strange Facts about Paris

 Paris syndrome actually exists and is a severe form of cultural shock

-Each year, a handful of tourists experience shock and a breakdown on the realization that Paris is not what they had expected it to be.
+Each year, a handful of tourists on a European tour experience shock and a breakdown on the realization that Paris is not what they had expected it to be.
 This serious disorder is referred to as “Paris Syndrome” with symptoms include anxiety, depersonalization, acute delusions, and feelings of persecution.

 I hope you enjoy your time in Paris as much as learning about this French city through these facts.